A Level 12 Color Is

 Common Mistakes or Misunderstandings

 One common mistake is assuming that a level 12 color is always the best choice.
-While it can be powerful, overusing such intense colors can lead to visual fatigue or make a design feel overwhelming.
+But while it can be powerful, overusing such intense colors can lead to visual fatigue or make a design feel overwhelming.
 It’s important to balance level 12 colors with neutral tones or lower-level colors to create harmony.

 Another misunderstanding is that level 12 colors are only for digital use.
 In reality, they are equally important in print and physical media, where accurate color reproduction is critical.